Budapest, as a “City of Bath” has plenty of thermal bath, like Lukács Bath is one of them

 This thermal water heals degenerative and inflammatory diseases of joints but it also can help patients who suffer from deformations of the backbone, disc herniation, or osteoporosis.
 If you drink it, you can cure gastrointestinal diseases, inflammation of the kidney pelvis, or prevent producing stones of the kidney.

-If you are interested in Budapest thermal baths, visit Budapest, City of baths and read about all the strand and spas of Budapest.
+If you are interested, visit Budapest, City of baths and read about all the strand and spas of Budapest.